glycerine/jcp/README.md

 `jcp` was written to harden and polish my RPC system, https://github.com/glycerine/rpc25519 , whose high-performance and novel Peer/Circuit/Fragment paradigm is featured here.
-In this new style of RPC, peers communicate fragments of infinite data streams over any number of persistent circuits.
+In this evolution of RPC, peers communicate fragments of infinite data streams over any number of persistent circuits.
 Since the roles are peer-to-peer rather than client-server,